 - Reviewing the Draft Strategy when available and making a written submission

 - Attending one of the open house sessions during public exhibition phase to discuss your view and concerns.
-At this stage, it is intended that public exhibition will occur in the month of August 2016.

 - Talking to a Council planner by telephone for short enquiries or longer enquiries by arranging an appointment by contacting the strategic planning team (02) 6354 9906 or (02)6354 9920.